-If we keep doing what we are doing, we won’t be doing this for much longer.
+If we keep doing what we are doing, we won’t be doing this much longer.
 If we change what we are doing, there is a chance we will have a chance.
-Because where there are member needs, there probably is a business proposition.
+Because where there are member needs, there is probably a business proposition.
 And wow, do our members ever have needs right now.

 Some members might need to learn new technical skills or read best practices, as they always have.
 But a lot has changed for members.
 Many members are dealing with new alarming issues.
 They wonder if their businesses are viable, if they will have to lay off close colleagues, and if their livelihood is safe.
 Their organizations are consolidating, struggling under new regulations or supply chain disruptions, while budgets and deadlines are shrinking.
 Members’ challenges are fiscal, physical, and emotional.
 Work and home are merging in an entirely new way.
 Our current benefits don’t serve these new issues – yet.
 What group of benefits, products, content, and services might solve these problems, I’m not sure yet.

 But, I hope you will trust the small experiment process that my staff and I will be trying.
 We will listen deeply to our members’ challenges, understand their worries, and learn about their goals.
 We will then try to offer solutions through little experiments to see what sticks and what doesn’t.
 We will be iterating because no one can know which solutions will solve members’ problems, and the only way to find the correct answers for members is to test.
 Testing is not quick.

 Our process will take time.
 Revenues will not be the same this year or next as they were last year.
 It is time to dip into our rainy-day reserves.
 Most of our experiments won’t cost much money, but I need every exceptional person on my staff to point us into the future.
 I need the team to contact members, listen to members, empathize with members, partner with members, and serve members.